 The temporary policy waiver will be:

-A two year amendment to CCHE policy VI:F (State Financial Aid) that creates framework for CCCS and CMC to award need-based financial aid to high school students participating in concurrent enrollment programs as defined in 22-35-101 (6)(a) C.R.S.
+A two-year amendment to CCHE policy VI:F (State Financial Aid) that creates framework for CCCS and CMC to award need-based financial aid to high school students participating in concurrent enrollment programs as defined in 22-35-101 (6)(a) C.R.S.
 This amendment is intended to allow eligible colleges and universities to elect to use a portion of the need-based grant aid they receive from the state to offset direct student costs of enrollment.

 The intent of the innovation is:

-This innovation aims to expand concurrent enrollment student access and success, as direct costs for college textbooks and materials are not funded under current law for high school students.
+To expand concurrent enrollment student access and success, as direct costs for college textbooks and materials are not funded under current law for high school students.
 This expanded access would specifically target low-income students who remain underrepresented in both concurrent enrollment and post-secondary participation, as recognized in the State’s Higher Education Master Plan.
-Funding will come from the institution’s existing Colorado Student Grant allocation, and no new funding will be allocated.
+Funding will come from the institution’s existing Colorado Student Grant allocation or any additional funds allocated by the General Assembly or the Commission on Higher Education for this purpose

 The primary goals of this program are:

-Grow concurrent enrollment participation among low-income students (access) that may not have been able to benefit from such courses due to the costs of course materials.
+To grow concurrent enrollment participation among low-income students (access) that may not have been able to benefit from such courses due to the costs of textbooks, fees, or course materials not otherwise covered through the Concurrent Enrollment Programs Act

-Create more equitable outcomes within high schools or across schools.
+To create more equitable postsecondary outcomes within high schools or across schools.
 Concurrent enrollment is hugely popular in Colorado, with more than 27% of all students earning college credit in high school (Community College Research Center, 2021).
 However, access to these courses is not equitable for low-income populations.
 By allowing colleges to direct existing resources to high need students in high school, participating institutions expect to materially improve the state’s goals of college access and completion, while reducing costs to the lowest income students in our K-12 system.

 The scope of this program is:

 This program covers all CCCS institutions and CMC.
-Institutions can use up to 3% of the Colorado Student Grant (CSG) allocation to distribute funds to school districts, who will reimburse free and reduced lunch students for expenses directly related to concurrent enrollment.
-The expenses include textbooks, other course materials, transportation expenses when the class is not at the high school, and personal expenses.
+Unless other funds are allocated by the General Assembly or the CCHE, CMC & the CCCS may use up to three percent (3%) of their annual Colorado Student Grant (CSG) allocation to distribute need-based grant aid to school districts, that will, in turn, reimburse eligible students for expenses directly related to concurrent enrollment.
+Eligible expenses include textbooks, mandatory course materials, transportation expenses when a class is not located at the high school, and personal expenses.
 As with all financial aid, this program must operate within the Department’s published Student Budget Parameters.
 This policy is valid from Spring 2022 through Fall 2023, at which point the CCHE will evaluate whether it wants to make the change permanent and available to all institutions.

-By signing this MOU, all parties are committed to a written pledge of collaboration between the three organizations.
+By signing this MOU, all parties are committed to a written pledge among the participating parties to implement the program described herein with operational fidelity, consistency with state laws and CCHE policies, administrative transparency, and mutual cooperation.

 III.
 Roles and Responsibilities under this MOU